Vietnam.vn - Nền tảng quảng bá Việt Nam

 End of operations of the High People's Court and District People's Court

-According to the Submission on the draft Law amending and supplementing a number of articles of the Law on Organization of People's Courts presented by Deputy Chief Justice of the Supreme People's Court Nguyen Van Tien, the draft Law amends and supplements regulations on the organization of the Court system in the direction of not organizing High-level People's Courts and District-level People's Courts; establishing Regional People's Courts; converting specialized First-Instance People's Courts into specialized Courts within Regional People's Courts.
+According to the Submission on the draft Law amending and supplementing a number of articles of the Law on Organization of People's Courts presented by Deputy Chief Justice of the Supreme People's Court Nguyen Van Tien, the draft Law amends and supplements regulations on the organization of the Court system in the direction of not organizing High-level People's Courts and District-level People's Courts; establishing Regional People's Courts; converting specialized First Instance People's Courts into specialized Courts within Regional People's Courts.

-Accordingly, the organizational model of the Court system includes: Supreme People's Court; People's Courts of provinces and centrally-run cities; Regional People's Courts (amended Article 4 of the Law on Organization of People's Courts in 2024).
+Accordingly, the organizational model of the Court system includes: Supreme People's Court; People's Courts of provinces and centrally-run cities; Regional People's Courts (amended Article 4 of the Law on Organization of People's Courts 2024).

 The Draft Law is consistent with the Party's policies and guidelines; ensures constitutionality and consistency with the legal system.
 The scope of amendments and supplements focuses on regulations related to the organization, apparatus, tasks and powers of the People's Court.
 However, regarding the amendment of some other contents outside the above scope, the drafting agency is requested to clarify this content.